dapeshcode/Open-Sesame/README.md

     1. Git clone the repository into your local directory
     2. Run bundle install to install the required gems
     3. Run rake db:seed
-    4. Run rake opensesame to run the app
+    4. Run rake opensesame to run the application

+HOW TO USE
+    1. Run rake opensesame to start the application
+    2. Create a username and password
+    3. Select options from menu to navigate through the application
+    4. To save a recipe to your recipes, click on individual recipe while browsing
+    5. Select Close Sesame to exit the application

 Made By: Yehudis Raitman and Alexandra Peccia